But I go specifically on the morning of the longest day of the year.

-According to Goddess beliefs, we are now standing at one of those crossroads.
-On June 21, the world will literally begin filling with darkness, as the wheel turns toward winter.
-Until then, we have the opportunity to stand at the world’s still center and survey which path to choose.
+According to Goddess Mother Nature, we are now standing at one of those crossroads.
+Next week, the world will literally begin filling with darkness, as the wheel turns toward winter.
+Today we stand at the world’s still center and survey which path to choose.

 The Sinaguas had their map, revealed to them at the proper time.
 Like the ancients, I don’t look for paths, they will seek me out.
 That’s what is so exhilarating about these in-between days.
 They are the creative nexus at which vision and craft come together.

 Feel your power!
 Create.
-Let your poetry, song, art, new love or inspiration uncoil from the shadows and fill your core.
+Let your poetry, song, art, new love or inspiration uncoil from its hidden domain and fill your core.

 The between places are not horrible or frightening.
 They are thresholds for awakening, if the soul is alert and watchful for omens of change.